 Make me a saint by getting meals

-And wash up the plates!
+And washing up the plates!

 And through which he managed to make even the most boring and mundane of tasks a song of Joy to his Creator.